wp-plugins/admin-menus-fixed/readme.txt

 ### What you need, where you need it - and when. ###

-**For WordPress 3.5+ - Backward compatibile to WordPress 3.1 (see Other Notes).**
+**For WordPress 3.5+ - Backward compatibile to WordPress 3.2 (see Other Notes).**
 **Works with: [*Ozh' Admin Drop Down Menu* 3.6+](http://wordpress.org/extend/plugins/ozh-admin-drop-down-menu/) and [*AG Custom Admin* 1.2.5+](http://wordpress.org/extend/plugins/ag-custom-admin/)**

 **Admin Menus Fixed Three Ways:** As a companion to ***Ozh' Admin Drop Down Menu*** AND/OR ***AG Custom Admin*** OR ***Standalone***.

-**Incorporates HoverIntent** to chill the Toolbar drop-down menu hair trigger, so now you can overshoot Ozh' Menu without the Toolbar menu falsely stepping on it; causing you to move away until it closes its drop-down menu so that you can get to what you were going for.
+**Incorporates HoverIntent** to chill the Toolbar drop-down menu hair trigger, so now you can overshoot Ozh' Menu without the Toolbar menu falsely stepping on it; causing you to move away until it closes, so that you can get to what you were going for.
 Way easier to work this way.
 Fast.
 Efficient.

 * Consolidates the WordPress Toolbar and Ozh's menu and makes them both such that you always have them readily available at the top of your window; no matter how long the page may be or where you happen to be scrolled.